ian-cho/data-prep-kit/transforms/universal/tokenization2arrow/README.md

 ```

 ### Running the samples
-To run the samples, use the following `make` target
+To run the samples, use one of the following `make` targets:

+* `run-cli-sample-python` - runs dpk_tokenization2arrow using python runtime

+or

-* `run-cli-sample` - runs dpk_tokenization/transform_python.py using command line args
+* `run-cli-sample-ray` - runs dpk_tokenization2arrow using ray runtime

 These targets will activate the virtual environment and set up any configuration needed.